NullTheDev/IIs.Quest.Menu.Automater/README.md

 # IIs.Quest.Menu.Automater: Implementation & Deployment Protocol

+⚠️ This project depends on iiDk's Quest Menu, which is licensed under the GPL.
+You are responsible for complying with all of their license terms when using this software.

 ### Quick Navigation
 * [SECTION A: MANDATORY LEGAL DISCLAIMER](#section-a-mandatory-binding-legal-disclaimer)
 * [SECTION B: SYSTEM REQUIREMENTS](#section-b-technical-specifications)